LNER

 Miscounting (marking a 3-dot or 5-dot group as four dots) and omission (skipping a genuine four-dot group).
 Both increase in the later rows as concentration fatigues.

-Does the Group Bourdon appear at all UK operators?
+Does the Group Bourdon appear at most UK operators?

 It is part of the standardised OPC battery under RSSB RIS-3751-TOM and appears at most UK train operating companies, typically administered on paper before the computer-based tests.